Walnut356/Walnut356.github.io/content/blog/estimate-playtime/index.md

 Well well well, that's a difference of only *8 minutes*, a difference of ~0.07%.
 Using only the file size, the number of files, and a little bit of investigation into a file format.
 I'd say that's a success.
 There's a few asterisks, but they can mainly be boiled down to the `0.8` scalar in the formula.
 If you play a different character or have better/worse connections on average, that number might need to be fiddled with.

 Is it practical?
 Uh... kinda.
-Opening a bunch of file handles and doing a handful of math operations is also WAY faster than parsing all of the replays - especially if you aren't using a compiled parser (which are still bottlenecked by disk read speed, even when only partially parsing files).
-Though, I think most slippi-adjacent apps are already parsing replays for other purposes though, so there's not really anything gained over just pulling it straight from the parsed file.
+Opening a bunch of file handles and doing a handful of math operations is WAY faster than parsing all of the replays - especially if you aren't using a compiled parser (which are still bottlenecked by disk read speed, even when only partially parsing files).
+I think most slippi-adjacent apps are already parsing replays for other purposes though, so there's not really anything gained over just pulling it straight from the parsed file.

 Still, neat.